amolkharche13/stackstate-docs/setup/configure-stackstate/email-notifications.md

 ![image](https://github.com/user-attachments/assets/6034f6b4-9254-4005-844f-f6fe2c52436e)
 ![image](https://github.com/user-attachments/assets/bfef3caf-19c2-47eb-bad9-38913afeb984)

+### Using an external secret

+When the username and password cannot be provided in the values but should come from an external secret, follow [these steps](/setup/security/external-secrets.md#getting-username-and-password-for-email-sending-from-an-external-secret)

 **Troubleshooting**:-
 1) If you encounter an error message when clicking the ▶️ TEST button, check the logs on your SMTP server, typically located under `/var/log/mail.log`.
 You should find some clues to help resolve the issue.